Clearing out your house? Here's where you can donate stuff so it doesn't end up in a landfill

 An old standby for donating goods and bargain shopping, The Salvation Army is the best-represented second-hand store in New York City, with stores in every borough.

 Do they pick up?
-Yes, but you’ll need to submit it for review, and it helps if you have more than one piece to donate.
-Fill out the donation form to submit your item for pickup consideration.
+Yes, but only for large volume items.
+Fill out the donation form to submit a request for pickup consideration.

 If you’ve exhausted all your options and no one is taking your stuff off your hands, but you still want it out, call a junk removal service like Junkluggers.
-Yes, you pay them to take it away (cost is by the dumpster, or fraction of a dumpster) but you get a free estimate when they show up and can elect not to hire them.
+Yes, you pay them to take it away (cost is by the dumpster, or fraction of a dumpster) and you get a free estimate when they show up.
 They, in turn, will donate any pieces they can to one of their many non-profit partners, some of which are listed here.

 You Might Also Like